metagenlab/zAMP/docs/pages/ref_DB_preprocessing.rst

 The classifiers integrated in RSP4ABM (original *RDP* [1]_, *RDP* integrated in *QIIME* [2]_ and *Decipher IDTAXA* [3]_) all have specific formatting requirements and the two last require an initial training.

-Thus, to improve the taxonomic classification and to adapt the format of the provided reference database to these multiple classifiers, RSP4ABM includes a dedicated reference database preprocessing workflow.
+Thus, to improve the taxonomic classification and to render to the end-user an information regarding the risk of confusion of certain taxa, the a dedicated workflow of the pipeline will fuse taxa represented by identical sequences.
+This workflow also adapts the format of the database to make it compatible with multiple classifiers and conduct the training required by some of them.

 ************************************************************************
 Working principle:
 ************************************************************************

-The user indicates to the pipeline the sequences of the used PCR primers and the path to the reference database fasta file and taxonomy annotation file to be formatted.
+The user indicates to the pipeline:

+- the sequences of the used PCR primers and the path to the input reference database `fasta <https://en.wikipedia.org/wiki/FASTA_format>`_ file and taxonomy annotation file to be formatted.

-Based on this information and using tools from *Cutadapt* [4]_ and *VSEARCH* [5]_, as well as home-made R [6]_ scripts, the pipeline will first extract the amplicon matching the used primes.
+Based on this information and using tools from *Cutadapt* [4]_ and *VSEARCH* [5]_, as well as home-made R [6]_ scripts, the pipeline first extracts the amplicon matching the used primes.
 Then, it unifies the taxonomy: in cases where the exact same amplicon is predicted for multiple taxa, it collapses together their identifiers at the genus/species (up to a user-defined number of occurrences).
-An error is raised in cases where the same sequence is observed across different families.
+An error is raised in cases where the same sequence is observed across different families or ranks above.

 In addition, the pipeline formats the database and executes the pre-training required for the original *RDP* classier as well as *Decipher IDTAXA*.